cyberbotics/webots-doc/guide/the-user-interface.md

 be opened instead.

 - ![](images/reset-simulation-button.png =26x26) The **Reset Simulation** menu item (and button) restore the initial state of the simulation.
-The simulation is not entirely distructed and reconstructed like with a reload but the initial state of all the nodes is restored, which is way faster.
+The simulation is not entirely destructed and reconstructed like with a reload, but the initial state of all the nodes is restored, which is way faster.

     > **Note**:
-There are currently some limitation to the reset.
+There are currently some limitations to the reset.
 The node removed from the simulation (either manually or from a Supervisor) are not re-imported during the reset.
 Furthermore, not all the changes to the node fields are reverted.

 - ![](images/new-button.png =26x26) The **New Text File** menu item (and button)